tmpim/casket-docs/docs/mitm-detection.md

 ## Disclaimer

-The Caddy authors, maintainers, and contributors will make a good-faith attempt to keep this feature working correctly with commonly-used versions of mainstream browsers, but cannot guarantee perfect accuracy.
+The Casket authors, maintainers, and contributors will make a good-faith attempt to keep this feature working correctly with commonly-used versions of mainstream browsers, but cannot guarantee perfect accuracy.
 This feature relies on hard-coded heuristics that attempt to identify browsers from the TLS handshake.
 Browser and OS updates may render the heuristics obsolete at any time.
-The Caddy developers are not responsible for any damages, costs, miscommunications, or misunderstandings, or other consequences that may result from using this feature.
+The Casket developers are not responsible for any damages, costs, miscommunications, or misunderstandings, or other consequences that may result from using this feature.
 Use with wisdom and at your own risk.

 ## Supported Clients

-Caddy is programmed to protect recent versions of Chrome, Firefox, IE/Edge, and Safari.
+Casket is programmed to protect recent versions of Chrome, Firefox, IE/Edge, and Safari.
 Bleeding-edge development versions of these browsers may not yet be recognized (let us know if they're not!).
 We also experimentally attempt to recognize and support the Tor browser.

 ## False Positives

-Caddy may, on occasion, incorrectly flag a connection as "likely" intercepted even if it is not.
+Casket may, on occasion, incorrectly flag a connection as "likely" intercepted even if it is not.
 This usually happens when clients spoof their User-Agent string.
-For the best possible protection, we recommend that users do not change their User-Agent header and that site owners keep Caddy updated.
+For the best possible protection, we recommend that users do not change their User-Agent header and that site owners keep Casket updated.

 It is also possible that there is a browser/platform combination that is not yet considered.
-To report a false positive, please [file an issue](https://github.com/caddyserver/caddy/issues/new) with your real, unmodified User-Agent string, browser version, OS/platform details, the raw ClientHello bytes, and any other relevant build information.
+To report a false positive, please [file an issue](https://github.com/tmpim/casket/issues/new) with your real, unmodified User-Agent string, browser version, OS/platform details, the raw ClientHello bytes, and any other relevant build information.
 You must also be certain that your connection was made on a trusted network that is NOT being firewalled or proxied and that all OS "security" products are completely disabled on your machine and the local network.
 (You *must* convince us that the